ome/training-scripts/maintenance/preparation/idr0021-data-prep.md

 This will Analyse Particles and create ROIs on all channels of each Image.

-This script also creates an OMERO.table for each Image with all ROIs and their measurements from Fiji.
-Each OMERO.table is linked to a single Image.
+This script also creates a summary OMERO.table one row per image containing measurements results e.g. the bounding box of the biggest ROI.
+The table is linked to the Project.
+The output is also saved as a CSV file and linked to the Project.

 Create Map Annotations and Table from ROIs